mcataneo/mochi_class_public/README.md

 a smooth experience, before installing class we recommend you first install its dependencies:

-  numpy <= 1.26.6
+  numpy <= 1.26.4
+  cython >= 3.0.7
+  setuptools <= 65.5.1

-More details on the wrapper and its compilation are found on the wiki page
+More details on the wrapper and its compilation are found on the wiki page (again slightly out-of-date)

 https://github.com/lesgourg/class_public/wiki